General Equipment at Daviess County Public Schools Owensboro, Kentucky

 HVAC mechanics working on air-handling units, duct systems, and mechanical equipment may have disturbed duct insulation and wrapping reportedly containing asbestos, asbestos-containing gasket materials and sealants, and flexible connectors and seals in HVAC distribution systems.

-Work above suspended ceilings in older school buildings may have placed HVAC mechanics in proximity to spray-applied fireproofing — including products such as W.R.
-Grace Monokote — allegedly present in school buildings constructed or renovated before the 1980s.
+Work above suspended ceilings in older school buildings may have placed HVAC mechanics in proximity to spray-applied fireproofing — including products such as spray-applied fireproofing** — allegedly present in school buildings constructed or renovated before the 1980s.
 IBEW Local 369 members and HVAC contractors working in Jefferson County and surrounding counties may have encountered these conditions in Louisville-area school facilities.

 A mesothelioma or asbestosis diagnosis triggers Kentucky’s one-year countdown immediately — regardless of whether the worker is still receiving treatment or awaiting additional diagnostic confirmation.